tikicode/ocaml-go/README.md

 15 [ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ]
 16 [ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ][ ]

-- In each iteration, you should prompt the user to input a set of two numbers x y that represents the column and row of the location where they intend to place their move.
+- In each iteration, prompt the user to input a set of two numbers x y that represents the column and row of the location where they intend to place their move.
 A legal move can only be made in a position that is currently empty and not outside the bounds of the board

 - For example, an input of 2 2 will result in